Alex's Major Home Improvement Thread

 Oddest thing, the very last time I mixed up a bag of plaster for the ceiling of the bathroom, I was bit careless because I was exited and full of energy.

-I had made this little shelf to put my mixer on:
+I had made this little shelf to rest my mixer on:

 Thought it would be great to rest it on there when not in use.
 And it is great, I only should have made it a little bit different.
 I made a little notch in it on the side where the trigger of the mixer is.
 Big mistake.

-Because the very last time I was mixing, I put the mixer away for a second to add some more plaster, and it lands with the trigger full on the shelf and start spinning.
-And it catches the mixer's cord, and completely tears it in two. [crying]
+Because the very last time I was mixing, I put the mixer away for a second to add some more plaster, and it lands with the trigger full on the shelf and start spinning, catching the mixer's cord, and completely tears it in two. :cry:

 So while the plaster was already hardening I had to do a quick field repair so I could continue.